helpshift/herald/README.md

         min_threshold_response: 1
     default_response: noop
 ```

+Herald reads from `/etc/herald/config.yml` by default.
+The plugins are bundled in herald.plugins, which can be symlinked in `/etc/herald/plugins`.

 Check the *example_config.yml* file for detailed configuration options.

 With this configuration, herald will poll the health check url every **30s**.
 Note that the response is also cached to avoid hitting the health check url too often.